Ekenayy/Ripple-frontend/README.md

 3. When challenges are complete -- either miniize them or make them standout somehow
 4. Add Ids from Id library for taskChallenges
 5. Genre drop-downs for creating a challenge
+6. There's a bug where you can take a challenge, mark that challenge as complete and then are still able to take that challenge again without a page reload
 <!-- 5.
 Filter by completed challenges, etc on profile page  -->
 <!-- 3.
 Make Edit Home Page to bring you to either login or sign Up -->